 Antioxidants: Glutathione, Vitamins A, C, E, along with minerals zinc, manganese and selenium.
 Foods high in antioxidants include cherries, berries, diluted green tea, seaweed, carrots, spinach & other dark, leafy greens.

 Other Nutrients: Quercetin, Bromelain, and Taurine.

 Herbs & Neutraceuticals: Yellow Dock, Ginkgo biloba, Astragalus, Wisteria, Bilberry, Cordyceps/Maitake/Reishi/Shiitake Mushrooms, Seaweed, Spirulina, Chlorophyll and Alfalfa have been recommended by experts and holistic veterinarians for treating dogs with autoimmune diseases.
 We purchase many of our fresh, dried herbs from Starwest Botanicals.
 Manufactured immunity-boosting supplements are also available for pets, like those found at Entirely Pets.

-Essential Oils for Pet Immunity: You can make your own highly diluted essential oil blend and massage a bit into dogs or horses (not for cats).
-Some oils recommended for boosting immunity include Laurus nobilis, Eucalyptus radiata, Ravensare aromatica, Coriandrum sativum, Cymbopogon martini, and Thymus vulgaris.
-High quality essential oils are also available at Starwest Botanicals.
+Essential Oils for Pet Immunity: You can make your own heavily-diluted essential oil blend and massage a bit into dogs or horses (not for cats).
+Some oils recommended for boosting immunity include Laurus nobilis, Ravensare aromatica, Coriandrum sativum, and Cymbopogon martini.

 Lifestyle: Plenty of rest and regular, moderate exercise (cut back if you have a working animal).
 Avoid stress, pollutants, chemicals and exposure to viruses or parasites.
 Stay indoors during extreme weather.